 21. Exclusions of Liability

-Except in the case of deliberate wrongdoing, neither Donuts, the Provider, nor any Panellist shall be liable to a party for any act or omission in connection with any administrative proceeding under this Policy.
+Except in the case of deliberate wrongdoing, neither Identity Digital, the Provider, nor any Panellist shall be liable to a party for any act or omission in connection with any administrative proceeding under this Policy.

 22. Language of Proceedings